 Our ankles carry all the weight of our body as we stand, walk and run.
 Yet they are only supported by the flexible ligaments of the ankle itself.
 Therefore, it takes very little to actually injure the ankle.
 Even a slight trip, if your foot lands wrongly, can result in a sprained ankle.
 Even walking on an uneven surface, causing your foot to flex unnaturally can cause this injury.

 Accident Claims UK can help you to get the compensation you are entitled to if you have suffered an accident that has caused a sprained ankle injury.
-Call us at the number at the bottom of this page to learn how we can help you.
+Call us at the number at the top or bottom of this page to learn how we can help you and answer any questions you have around sprained ankle accident compensation claims.

 What Should You Do If You Suffer A Sprained Ankle?

-In order to have the best chance to win the maximum possible amount of ligament damage compensation, there are some steps you can take both at the time of your accident, and also shortly afterwards, to increase this chance.
+In order to have the best chance to win the maximum possible amount of sprained ankle injury compensation, there are some steps you can take both at the time of your accident, and also shortly afterwards, to increase this chance.
 If you can, follow the steps below:

 - Take photographs of the cause of the accident.
 For example, if you tripped on a torn carpet, take a photograph of the carpet, including the torn part.

-- If there were any witnesses to your accident, collect their name and contact details so that you can call on their testimony later if you need to.
+- If there were any witnesses to your accident, collect their names and contact details so that you can call on their testimony later if you need to.

 - If the accident happened in a building operated by an organisation such as a supermarket, restaurant, public library, etc. then make sure you report the accident to the building owner.
 Every company has to, by law, maintain an accident book, and your accident needs to be recorded in it.